Definition: What is an ASIC?

 ASIC is an abbreviation for application-specific integrated circuit.
-Such integrated circuit (IC) are customised for a particular use, rather than intended for general-purpose use.
+Such integrated circuits (IC) are customised for a particular use, rather than intended for general-purpose use.

-For example, a chip designed to run in a digital voice recorder or a high-efficiency bitcoin miner is an ASIC.
+Examples of ASIC: a chip designed to run in a digital voice recorder or a high-efficiency bitcoin miner.

 In Bitcoin mining hardware, ASICs were the next step of development after CPUs, GPUs and FPGAs.
 Capable of easily outperforming the aforementioned platforms for Bitcoin mining in both speed and efficiency, all Bitcoin mining hardware that is practical in use will make use of one or more Bitcoin ASICs.

 Note that Bitcoin ASIC chips generally can only be used for Bitcoin mining.
 While there are rare exceptions – for example chips that mine both Bitcoin and scrypt – this is often because the chip package effectively has two ASICs: one for Bitcoin and one for scrypt.